MeowBlair/asuka-panel/README.md

-# Asuka Panel - Your Open-Source Windows Optimizer
+# Asuka Panel - Manage your system
 Powerful Batch for Optimization Windows 10/11